 Article: Ready for Anything: Making Complex Decisions with Confidence and Clarity

 This article in District Administrator features lessons learned by Superintendent, Dr. Victor Shandor and his team at York County Division Schools as they faced tough decisions in both “normal times” and when faced with a series of serious challenges – a fire in a school’s electrical system followed shortly after by the arrival of the COVID-19 pandemic.
 Learn about the work being done in this district to make sure that they have an “ever-ready” team capable of making complex decisions with confidence and clarity.

-Transitioning to the Next Normal Part 2: Collaborative Decision Making
+Recorded Webinar: Transitioning to the Next Normal Part 2: Decision Making

 How will you approach complex decisions as we move into the next school year?